vuepress/ecosystem/docs/plugins/development/sass-palette/guide.md

 - With different ID, plugins and theme won't affect others.
 We recommend you to set the `id` variable with your plugin name.

   With the default settings, users will set your plugin style under `.vuepress/styles` directory with Sass files starting with your ID prefix.
-And you can access the variables you need with `${id}-config` and `${id}-paleete`.
+And you can access the variables you need with `${id}-config` and `${id}-palette`.

   ::: tip Example